christophercheng/Crushmaven/README.md

 TECHNOLOGY IMPLEMENTED: CrushMaven was built on the Django/Python framework.

-It utilized a PostgreSQL database and Memcached caching on backend and Jquery / Javscript on the front-end.
+It utilized a PostgreSQL database and Memcached caching on backend and Django templates with Jquery / Javscript on the front-end.

 The social algorithms were implemented inside of Django views.
 Interactivity on the front-end were implemented with client side Jquery Javascript and Ajax calls embedded inside Django's templates.